It4innovations/hyperqueue/docs/jobs/arrays.md

 ## Creating task arrays
-To create a task array, you must provide some **source** that will determine how many tasks should be created and what environment variables should be passed to each task so that you can differentiate them.
+To create a task array, you must provide some **source** that will determine how many tasks should be created and what inputs (environment variables) should be passed to each task so that you can differentiate them.

 Currently, you can create a task array from a [range of integers](#integer-range), from [each line](#lines-of-a-file) of a text file or from each item of a [JSON array](#json-array).
 You cannot combine these sources, as they are mutually